-the ACO Group, which was founded in 1946 by Josef-Severin Ahlmann in Büdelsdorf, in the state of Schleswig-Holstein, northern Germany.
-Initially focused on building mate-rials, since the 1960s the backbone of the company's growth turned to be designing, manufacturing, and developing drainage products and systems.
+ACO Nordic Group A/S is part of tions in accordance with our cus- the different offices and factories is the ACO Group, which was founded in 1946 by Josef-Severin Ahlmann in Büdelsdorf, in the state of Schleswig-Holstein, northern Germany.
+Initially focused on building materials, since the 1960s the backbone of the company's growth turned to be designing, manufacturing, and developing drainage products and systems.
 The wide range of ACO Group products' portfolio allow us to deliver services and solutomer's needs.

 ACO Nordic group A/S has 100% shareholdings on several companies in Denmark, Sweden, Norway, Finland and the Baltic republics and its own shares are 100% ownership of the Ahlmann family through the ACO group holding (see table 1 in the appendix area for full legal structure).
 All of them have the legal form of limited liability companies.
-In the map here besides, the location of
+In the map here besides, the location of indicated.